 Level of attention paid by Tax Authority:

 The new law of VAT entered in force in January 1, 2015 has been harmonized with the “acquis communautaire” in almost all respects.
 Any person (entity or individual) that makes supplies in the course of the person’s independent economic activity is required to pay VAT.
-For domestic supplies and for services subject to the reverse-charge mechanism, the obligation to register for VAT purposes and charge VAT is triggered when annual turnover exceeds ALL 5 million (approximately EUR 36,000).
-Persons involved in import or export activities and taxpayers supplying professional services must register for VAT regardless of the amount of turnover.
+For domestic supplies and for services subject to the reverse-charge mechanism.
+The obligation to register for VAT purposes and charge VAT is triggered when annual turnover exceeds ALL 2 million (approx. EUR 15,800) Persons involved in import or export activities and taxpayers supplying professional services must register for VAT regardless of the amount of turnover.
+The applicable VAT regime are: exempted; zero; 6% and 20%.

 |VAT group registration||N/A|